Bookmark and Share

 Become a Web Query Wiz

-Take a few minutes to think about what mundane or repetitive tasks YOU do on the internet, particularly cases where you go to the same sites over and over and fill out the same on-line form again and again.
+Take a few minutes to think about what mundane or repetitive tasks YOU do on the internet, particularly cases where you go to the same sites over and over to get data.
 If you find yourself copying and pasting or re-typing information into Excel so that you can perform calculations with the data, you may have found an ideal use for an excel web query.

 There are two main things that you need in order to become a Web Query Wiz.

-1. A working knowledge of Excel formulas.
+- A working knowledge of Excel formulas.
 By this, I mean the ability to use text-manipulation and other formulas.
 A GREAT book for both learning and reference (and the one that I use all the time) is John Walkenbach's "Excel Formulas".
-Go get it now!
 If you are an avid Excel user, it will probably be the best investment you will make for a long time!
 The only problem I have with the book is that I need TWO copies - one for work and one for home.

 Vertex42, LLC